Welcome to your online class with Professor Brad Reynolds.

 If you ever have any questions about the class you can contact Dr. Reynolds directly at email@example.com.
 (If your email bounces back to you then try firstname.lastname@example.org, but please DO NOT send the same email to both addresses at the same time.
 Thanks!)
 If you do not get a response within 48 hours then please send your email again on the third day.

 In your class you will be taking three multiple choice exams to test your specific knowledge about the class material.
 You will also look for articles currently in the news about topics related to the primary material covered in your class between 1866 and 1999 so you can see the relationship of what you are studying to the present.
 In addition, you will do ten history projects related to the primary material of your class so that you see there are many ways to learn and enjoy the history you will be learning!
 And last, you will answer one essay question that addresses the student learning outcomes for the class.
 If you ever do not understand something about your class, then please contact Dr. Reynolds via email at email@example.com.

 Several students have asked questions about the class.
 Since you may have some of the same questions, their questions are listed below.

 WHERE DO I SUBMIT MY WORK?

-All work, except for the multiple choice exams (if your class has them), should be submitted directly to Professor Reynolds via his email address email@example.com.
-Please cut and paste your work directly into the emails you send and please send all work in separate emails.
-Please also put your name, the class name, and class section number in the subject area of the emails you send.
+All work, except for the multiple choice exams, must be submitted directly to Professor Reynolds via his email address at firstname.lastname@example.org.
+Please cut and paste your work directly into the emails you send (do NOT send attachments) and please send all work in separate emails.
+Please also always put your name, the class name, and class section number in the subject area of your emails.

-WHERE DO I GET THE BOOKS(S) FOR THIS CLASS?
+WHERE DO I GET THE BOOKS FOR THIS CLASS?

 WHAT BOOKS ARE REQUIRED FOR THIS CLASS?

-The text(s) for your class are listed in the course syllabus which you can access at this website.
+The texts for your class are listed in the Syllabus for your course which you can access at this website.